-The Asia RFP covers Southeast and Central Asia.
-This region is second to Africa in terms of the number of hectares affected by land deals.
-Deal in Southeast Asia mostly cover agriculture, conservation, forestry, industry, renewable energy, and tourism, while in Central Asia, they are mainly associated with the interaction of agricultural land, particularly pasture land, and mining projects.
-A recently growing trend sees the conversion of pasture land to croplands or other types of land use, with the involvement of foreign investors as the government allocates agricultural land to “more efficient land use systems" – ostensibly to increase economic efficiency by attracting investments for agricultural lands which have been abandoned after the privatisation of state-managed cooperatives.
+Most LSLAs are concentrated in South East Asia, and cover agriculture, conservation, forestry, industry, renewable energy, and tourism.
+In Central Asia, LSLAs are mainly associated with the interaction of agricultural land, particularly pasture land, and mining projects.
+A recently growing trend is the conversion of pasture land to croplands or other types of land use, with the involvement of foreign investors as the government allocates agricultural land to “more efficient land use systems" – ostensibly to increase economic efficiency by attracting investments for agricultural lands which have been abandoned after the privatisation of state-managed cooperatives.
 Out of the 23 countries covered by the database, the top six countries with the highest number of land deals are Cambodia, Indonesia, Philippines, Lao PDR, Vietnam and India, with investors coming from 57 countries, including from the same continent (China, Vietnam, India and Malaysia).

 Country profiles present national-level data of large-scale land acquisitions and transactions including who the investors are, what the aim of the investment is, who the former owner was and what the land was previously used for, and what the potential benefits and impacts of the land deals are.